tupl-tufts/rdl/README.md

 * ProcContract, Wrap, MethodType, support higher-order contracts for blocks

-* FlatContract, labeled arguments?

 * Hash types

-* How to check whether initialize? is user-defined? method_defined? always returns true, meaning wrapping isn't fully working with initialize
+* How to check whether initialize? is user-defined? method_defined? always returns true, meaning wrapping isn't fully working with initialize.

-* Ruby allows varargs to appear in the middle; currently not allowed in RDL.

 * Currently if a NominalType name is expressed differently, e.g., A vs. EnclosingClass::A, the types will be different when compared with ==.

-* %string type that's [to_str : () -> String]; question: do we wrap to check?

 * Inheritance of contracts